RVSM Frequently Asked Questions, RVSM FAQ – Have a question that is not listed below? Contact us and we’ll try to help!

 I just purchased a RVSM approved aircraft, how do I transfer the LOA?

 - The previous Operator’s LOA becomes invalid the day the aircraft Operator changes.
 It must be returned to the FAA issuing office immediately.
-LOAs are non-transferable.
-Therefore, a new application package must be submitted to your local FAA office for approval.
-The FAA treats this application as a brand new submission.
+LOAs are non-transferable as you can not change the name of the Operator.
+Therefore, a new RVSM application package must be submitted to your local FAA office for approval.
+The FAA treats this application as a brand new RVSM submission.

 What is WATRS?